GoogleCloudPlatform/keras-idiomatic-programmer/community-labs/README.md

 # Labs for Community Participation in Research

 This section contains labs that consist of a notebook and corresponding presentation for community participation in machine learning research.
+The audience for these notebooks are junior to mid-level data scientists.

 | Lab | Description |
 |-----|-------------|